 Version Date Comment v1.0 3 Dec 2010 Initial version released v1.1 7 Sept 2011 The REDD Methodology Framework was updated to limit the reassessment of the unplanned baseline scenario to every ten years.
-The methodology was also incremented to reflect a revision to the Module for Estimation of baseline carbon stock changes and greenhouse gas emission from unplanned deforestation (BL-UP), v2.0, which was approved under the VCS Program on 7 September 2011. v1.2 31 July 2012 The REDD Methodology Framework was reformatted to the VCS Version 3 template at the time of revisions to the Module for Estimation of baseline carbon stock changes and greenhouse gas emission from unplanned deforestation (BL-UP), v3.0, and the Module for Estimation of Uncertainty for REDD project activities (X-UNC), v2.0, which were approved under the VCS Program on 31 July 2012.
+The methodology was also incremented to reflect a revision to the Module for Estimation of baseline carbon stock changes and greenhouse gas emission from unplanned deforestation (BL-UP), v2.0, which was approved under the VCS Program on 7 September 2011. v1.2 19 July 2012 Table 2 was removed to avoid confusion with Table 1.
+Table 1 is now the exclusive source in the methodology for determining included/excluded pools. v1.3 20 Nov 2012 The REDD Methodology Framework was updated to include avoided planned degradation as an allowable activity: Removed the applicability condition "where post-deforestation land use constitutes reforestation this module must not be used" Renamed "planned deforestation" to "planned deforestation and planned degradation" Added the text "hereafter in this module, "deforestation" refers to both deforestation and planned degradation" A correction made to equation 8 to appropriately calculate the total VCUs available for issuance.